MA Education and Development

 Dissertation/ Work Placement (60 credits)

-Your first compulsory module will lay the foundations for analysis and understanding of key theoretical and practical perspectives on education and its role in global development.
-This is complemented by the second of your compulsory modules, available in the Spring semester, where you’ll apply your knowledge from your Autumn semester module to understand educational reform and practice, as well as developing skills in policy analysis to investigate a range of development challenges, with a focus on low-income and fragile states.
+The first of your two compulsory modules is “Introduction to Education and Development”, which lays the foundations for analysis and understanding of key theoretical and practical perspectives on Education and its role in International Development.
+This is complemented by the second of your compulsory modules, available in the Spring semester – “Educational Policy and Practice for Development”.
+This module will see you applying your knowledge from “Introduction to Education and Development” and developing skills in policy analysis to investigate a range of development challenges, with a focus on low-income and fragile states.

-In addition, you’ll have the freedom to choose from a set of optional modules available across both semesters of your study, as well as choose from a variety of research methods modules to integrate into your MA programme.
-You’ll not only be able to choose from modules on offer within the School of Global Development, but also from a selection offered by UEA’s School of Education and Lifelong Learning.
+In addition, you will have the freedom to choose from a set of optional modules available across both semesters of your study, as well as choose from a variety of research methods modules to integrate into your MA programme.
+You’ll not only be able to choose from modules on offer within the School of International Development, but also from a selection offered by UEA’s School of Education and Lifelong Learning.